Martín Vasquez de Arce

 Martín Vasquez de Arce, O.P. (died January 13, 1609) was a Roman Catholic prelate who served as the Bishop of Puerto Rico (1599–1609).

 Biography

-Martín Vasquez de Arce was born in Cuzco, Spain and ordained a priest in the Order of Preachers.
-On August 18, 1599, he was appointed by the King of Spain and confirmed by Pope Clement VIII as Bishop of Puerto Rico.
+Martín Vasquez de Arce was born in Cuzco, Spain, said to have Inca blood from his mother's side.
+He was educated at College of Saint Thomas and ordained a priest in the Order of Preachers.
+He was elected prior of the Alcalá de los Gazules convent in 1594, and then as rector of the college and convent of the College of Saint Thomas.
+He rose to the presidency of the Council of Castile.
+In 1597 he was appointed by the King of Spain as Bishop of Puerto Rico and confirmed on August 18, 1599 by Pope Clement VIII.
+He entered into episcopacy at Margarita Island.
 While bishop, he was the Co-Consecrator of Juan Ramírez de Arellano, Bishop of Santiago de Guatemala, Juan Pérez de Espinosa, Bishop of Santiago de Chile, and Mateo Burgos Moraleja, Bishop of Pamplona.
-He served as Bishop of Puerto Rico until his death on January 13, 1609.